Well-Posedness and Asymptotic Decay of Solutions to the Three-Dimensional Euler Equations with Damping

-The damping-type estimate of the third-order derivative of $(a,u)$ is studied in the following lemma.
-It should be pointed out that, since \eqref{au} has no dissipative structure, which means there is no higher regularity of $(a,u)$, the estimate in the following lemma is based on the high-frequency part of \eqref{au}:
+The damping-type estimate of the third-order derivative of $(\phi,u)$ is obtained in the following lemma.
+It should be pointed out that, since \eqref{au1} is not of dissipative structure, which means there is no higher regularity of $(\phi,u)$, the estimate in the following lemma is based on the high-frequency part of \eqref{au1}: